amajdalawi/Java_Final_Project/README.md

 # Java_Final_Project

 TODO:
-* Exchange enum with the textrep field in Choice
-* Document all methods with Javadoc
+- [ ] Document most important methods with Javadoc
+- [ ] add printChoices before the cursor of the input
+- [ ]

 URGENT:
 - [x] add "inventory" option to list the items in player's inventory